-Industrial School Ship 'Wellesley', South Shields, County Durham
+Industrial School Ship 'Wellesley', North Shields, County Durham

 The Training Ship Wellesley was established in 1868 by a group of philanthropic Tyneside businessmen, led by James Hall, 'to provide shelter for Tyneside waifs and train young men for service in both Royal and Merchant Navies.'
 They initially used a former frigate which had been doing duty on the Thames as the Reformatory Ship Cornwall but was now renamed Wellesley.
 In around 1874, the vessel was replaced by an old wooden battleship, the former HMS Boscawen, which then took on the Wellesley name.